• Skip to primary navigation

 Why you will love this recipe:

-• This macadamia nut butter recipe is paleo, vegan, low in sugar, plant based, and can easily be made Whole30 compliant.
+• This macadamia nut butter is paleo, vegan, low in sugar, plant based, and can easily be made Whole30 compliant.
+It's also made with no crop oils or vegetable oils.

-• If you love nut butters you will also love cashew and coconut butter.
+If you love nut butters you will also love easy cashew and coconut butter.

-• Raw macadamia nuts – macadamia nuts are a great source of protein, healthy fats, and fiber.
-I recommend using raw, unsalted macadamia nuts to make this nut butter.
+• Raw macadamia nuts - I recommend using raw, unsalted macadamia nuts to make this homemade nut butter rather than roasted or salted macadamia nuts.

-• Avocado oil - I chose avocado oil because it's neutral flavour won't take away from the rich taste of the macadamia nuts.
-Feel free to use any neutral oil you like.
+• Avocado oil - I use avocado oil because its neutral flavour won't take away from the rich taste of the macadamia nuts.
+However you can use any neutral oil you like.

 Step one: